BattlesnakeOfficial/docs/docs/guides/tips/engine-regions.md

 * e.g. for AWS us-east-1, use "GCP US-EAST4".
 * for DigitalOcean TOR1, use "DigitalOcean TOR (Toronto)"

+#### Running on Railway

+* Railway is hosted entirely on GCP US-WEST. use the "AWS US-WEST-2" region.

 #### Running on Heroku

 * If you're using the "United States" Heroku region, use the "GCP US-EAST4" region.